-Forty years ago, on 24 April 1982, the 27th Eurovision Song Contest took place at the brand new Harrogate Convention Centre, and the excitement has never stopped.
+Forty years ago, on 24 April 1982, the 27th Eurovision Song Contest took place at the brand new Harrogate Convention Centre (then Harrogate International Centre), and the excitement has never stopped.

 Eurovision Song Contest 1982 was broadcast to some 300 million people in 30 countries worldwide, putting our beautiful spa town on the world map as celebrities, TV crews, and visitors from around Europe poured into our 2,000-seat auditorium for one of the most glamorous events in Harrogate’s history.